+14.21 includes an example of adjusting scaling factors to ensure compliance with the floor.

-These scaling factors and generation plant types are set out in the Security Standard.
+The base scaling factors and generation plant types are set out in the Security Standard.
 These may be reviewed from time to time.
 The latest version will be used in the calculation of TNUoS tariffs and is published in the Statement of Use of System Charges

 The Company will categorise plant based on the categorisations described in the Security Standard.
 Peaking plant will include oil and OCGT technologies and Other (Conv.) represents all remaining conventional plant not explicitly stated elsewhere in the table In the event that a power station is made up of more than one technology type, the type of the higher Transmission Entry Capacity (TEC) would apply.